ncatlab/nlab-content/pages/9/2/7/1/1729/content.md

 3. How should I refer to the nLab in a bibliographic reference?
 4. How can I justify to my sponsors spending time contributing content to the nLab?

-Please add any additional questions here or join the discussion on the <a href="http://www.math.ntnu.no/~stacey/Vanilla/nForum/comments.php?DiscussionID=36">n-Forum</a>.
+Please add any additional questions here or join the discussion on the [n-Forum](http://www.math.ntnu.no/~stacey/Mathforge/nForum/comments.php?DiscussionID=36).

 Note on (2):  Since you (the contributor) have not agreed otherwise, there is no question that you have the legal right to publish material that you contribute to the Lab.
 The question is how to accept edits by others.